sevendaystoglory/sevendaystoglory.github.io/_posts/blogs/2025-12-14-unwritten-half.md

 ### Incentives that aggravate the PDF problem and the Reproducibility Problem

-*Writing for acceptance.* A paper serves reviewers and readers at the same time.
+*Writing for acceptance* A paper serves reviewers and readers at the same time.
 To a reader, you want clarity and truth.
 To a reviewer, you want acceptance.
 So you adopt a pitch-like tone.
 That pushes authors toward safe looking writing that avoids raising flags.

-*No reward for clarity.* There is little direct reward for producing work that is optimized for human understanding, especially for humans of different backgrounds.
+*No reward for clarity* There is little direct reward for producing work that is optimized for human understanding, especially for humans of different backgrounds.
 Research is not organized like coursework.
 A lot of mental horsepower goes into inflating ideas into publishable hunks of 10-page PDFs.

 I remember in my senior secondary, when I was preparing for my JEE exam, how well organized everything was.
 Mathematics, organic, inorganic, physical chemistry, and physics were packaged into coaching modules, test series, and notes that compressed two years of knowledge very well.
 All because of incentive.
 It was in the best interest of the publisher to organise text for maximal understanding, and have their pupil succeed in an exam of 1.5 million candidates and 1% selection rate.